MetalHexx/nibbles.net/README.md

 A little .net console game engine I put together from scratch to explore game programming.

 ## The Challenges
- - Create a reusable game engine that can easily be used to create new mini games
+ - Create a game engine that can easily be reused to create mini games
  - Don't use 3rd party libraries.
 Everything must be coded from scratch.
  - The engine is purely based on a .net console window to simulate the golden age of oldschool DOS text based games.